-(a) The administrator shall approve or deny an initial registration as a provider within 120 days after an application is filed.
+- (a) The administrator shall approve or deny an initial registration as a provider within 120 days after an application is filed.
 In connection with a request pursuant to Section 6(19) for additional information, the administrator may extend the 120-day period for not more than 60 days.
-Within seven days after denying an application, the administrator, in a record, shall inform the applicant of the reasons for the denial.

-(b) If the administrator denies an application for registration as a provider or does not act on an application within the time prescribed in subsection (a), the applicant may appeal and request a hearing pursuant to [Insert the citation to the appropriate section of the Administrative Procedure Act or other statute governing administrative procedure].

-(c) Subject to Section 34, a registration as a provider is valid for one year.
+Within seven days after denying an application, the administrator, in a record, shall inform the applicant of the reasons for the denial. - (b) If the administrator denies an application for registration as a provider or does not act on an application within the time prescribed in subsection (a), the applicant may appeal and request a hearing pursuant to [insert the citation to the appropriate section of the administrative procedure act or other statute governing administrative procedure]. - (c) Subject to Sections 11(d) and 34, a registration as a provider is valid for one year.